paypal/paypal-checkout-components/README.md

    - The access token (`access_token` from the response in step 2)
    - The payment id (`id` from the response in step 3)
-   - The payer id (`data.payerID` from the response to `onPaymentAuthorized` from the buyer approval in step 4)
+   - The payer id (`data.payerID` from the response to `onPaymentAuthorize` from the buyer approval in step 4)

    ---